 Notice what happens to the mRNA and protein levels when you manipulate the epigenetic tags on the gene.
 Gene, mRNA and protein production are linked.
 They change together.

-For more information about Transcription and Translation, visit DNA to Protein.
+For more information about Transcription and Translation, visit Molecules of Inheritance.

 Could You Really Do This?